Hypnos8/made-project/README.md

 In addition it contains all exercises for the Lecture Methods of Advanced Data Engineering offered at the FAU University Erlangen-Nürnberg in the folder `exercises`

+## Project description
+The goal of this project is to investigate whether more crimes are committed in disordered areas than in ordered ones.
+It therefore aims to answer the following question:

+> **Do reported signs of disorder, such as graffiti, correlate with crime in Los Angeles in 2023?**

+The results of this analysis could provide insights into whether the common perception that more crimes occur in bad-looking areas holds true.
+This information could be valuable for both individuals and businesses, indicating whether avoiding disordered environments might mean avoiding crime hotspots.

 # Licencse
 This project uses different licenses for code (i.e. python code and notebooks) and data